mumanchu/TMC22xxDriver/README.md

 The TMC chips have the traditional STEP, DIR and EN stepper motor control signals.
 These are not handled by this library.

 The code to do the STEP/DIR control has been put into a separate `MiniStepper` library.
 This is because the `MiniStepper` library can be used with _any_ motor controller chip, not just the intelligent TMC22xx chips.
-This is a sophisticated 'non-blocking' library that uses timers and PWM, has S-curve acceleration/deceleration, and controls up to 4 motors simultaneously.
+This is a sophisticated 'non-blocking' library that uses a hardware timer, has S-curve acceleration/deceleration, and controls up to 4 motors simultaneously.

 The `MiniStepper` library will be released soon, but until then you can use any of the other stepper libraries.
 Note that some 'non blocking' libraries rely on a call from `loop()`, so the motor stops while the loop is doing something else.
-You won't have that problem with `MiniStepper` because the entire movement is controlled by interrupts.
+You won't have this problem with `MiniStepper` because all movements are controlled by a timer interrupt.